kjosib/sophie/docs/mechanics.rst

 Some of Sophie's parse-actions re-arrange their subtrees slightly.
 I'm sure re-writes are feasible, but I'll need to revisit the problem.

+In any case, *some* linkage structure is probably nice to have around.
+Leaf nodes need at least an external index to their semantic value.
+(For example, maybe you have a table of identifiers, and a table of quoted strings, and of literal numbers...)
+That makes room for an index associated with each operator too.
+One interesting candidate would be the node's leftmost leaf.
+Intrinsically a node's left-sibling occupies the index just before the node's leftmost leaf.
+This allows a reasonable-compromise means to navigate the tree directly.

 High-Order Type Checking (HOT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-> And at one point while working on the type checker, I had the provenance epiphany.
-> The objects we pass around to represent types should include both the
-> type per-se (i.e. calculus.SophieType) and also the provenance,
-> or why the computer judged a particular type.
-Provenance can be
-> nontrivial -- maybe even recursive -- but traces a path of reasoning.

 I would like a rather precise up-front analysis phase based on what we can infer about the types of variables,
 but I do not mean to impose burdens normally associated with *dependent-type* systems.

+    And at one point while working on the type checker, I had the epiphany about provenance.
+    The objects we pass around to represent types should include both the
+    type per-se (i.e. ``calculus.SophieType``) and also the provenance,
+    or why the computer judged a particular type.
+Provenance can be
+    nontrivial -- maybe even recursive -- but traces a path of reasoning.

 In concept, my approach is to just run the program as-is, but in the realm of types rather than values.
 This is a whole-program approach to the question type-correctness: